bozdoz/wp-plugin-leaflet-map/readme.txt

 8. MapQuest requires an app key, get it from their website; alternatively, you can use OpenStreetMap as a free tile service (remember to add an attribution where necessary).

 == Changelog ==

+= 2.11.4 =
+* Fix to a race condition issue with custom scripts changing leaflet rendering methods

 = 2.11.3 =
 * Fix to an issue with rendering circles